UbaidRussell/NFT-preview-card-component/README.md

 ### What I learned

-This code I found interesting because it creates the image overlay on hover.
+This code I found interesting because it creates the image overlay on hover and doing that sparked my interest in learning more about CSS animations.

 ```css
 .image-overlay{
     position: absolute;